 Have a point

-Some people struggle with social anxiety and this causes them to socialise in many ways which are not due to their concious decisions but instead are due to fear.
-For instance, it is fine to be quiet in social situations, but only if you are have decided to be quiet, rather than because you feel pushed into it due to fear of how you will be received.
+Some people struggle with social anxiety and this causes them to socialise in many ways which are not due to their conscious decisions but instead are due to fear.
+For instance, it is fine to be quiet in social situations, but only if you have decided to be quiet, rather than because you feel pushed into it due to fear of how you will be received.
 Explicitly, most people are quiet in social situations because they feel like they can't be loud.
 This means that they have been quiet out of necessity, and not out of choice.
 Therein lies the problem.

 Presenting mathematics exhibits many similar circumstances.
 A classic and also very visible example is the tendency to say "um", or "like" incessantly (spelling).
-This person has clearly not made the choice to put "like" inbetween every second word, so what has compelled them to do it?
+This person has clearly not made the choice to put "like" in between every second word, so what has compelled them to do it?
 The answer is fear, and our aim is to remove this fear.

-In fact, this is our intermediate aim, our ultimate aim is to give a concious presentation.
+In fact, this is our intermediate aim, our ultimate aim is to give a conscious presentation.
 That is, to have a vision of how your presentation will go, to realise this vision, and to realise this vision with intention.

 Anxiety